 Important Coronavirus Update:

-As of 3/30/2020, the majority of routine, in-office, in-person visits will transition to our new telehealth program.
-New patients that require comprehensive evaluation in the office, or established patients with more urgent or compelling symptoms, will be accommodated in the traditional manner, on a case by case basis.
+All routine, in-office, in-person visitation is suspended as of Monday, 3/30/2020.
+New and existing patients with more urgent or compelling issues may be seen on a case-by-case basis.
 This option will remain available in an effort to address patient needs in hopes of minimizing over-utilization of our local emergency departments which may increase risk of additional exposure to patients.

 The CDC recommends individuals and families follow everyday preventive measures: